Bayesian Nonparametric Inference for "Species-sampling" Problems: Introduction

-In this paper, we present an overview of BNP inference for SSPs under the popular PYP prior.
-Motivated by the work of \citet{Den(19)}, we focus on SSPs corresponding to the aforementioned questions Q1, Q2 and Q3, respectively, which have been proved to be of practical interest also beyond biological sciences.
-Regarding Q1, we consider the estimation of coverage probabilities, which include the missing mass and the coverage probability of order $r\geq1$, namely the probability mass of species observed with frequency $r$ in the sample.
-Regarding Q2, we consider the estimation of the number of unseen species and unseen species' prevalences of order $r\geq1$, namely the number of hitherto unseen species that would be observed with frequency $r$ in $m$ additional samples.
-Finally, regarding Q3, we consider the estimation of coverages of prevalence of order $r\geq1$, namely the number of species with frequency $r$ in the sample that would be observed in $m$ additional samples.
-Each SSP is introduced in the classical (frequentist) framework, which is typically the framework where it first appeared in the literature, and then its BNP analysis is presented under the PYP prior.
-While reviewing posterior analyses of SSPs from the BNP literature, we establish novel representations of posterior distributions.
-In particular, we show that posterior distributions that are typically expressed in terms of complicated combinatorial numbers, which hamper both the computation and the interpretability of posterior inferences, admit representations in terms of simple compound Binomial distributions and Hypergeometric distributions.
-This is remarkable step forward within the BNP approach to SSPs, especially with respect to its practical use in concrete applications, as it contributes to simplify and make more interpretable posterior inferences.
+In this paper, we present an overview of BNP inference for SSPs under the PYP prior.
+We focus on SSPs corresponding to the aforementioned questions Q1, Q2 and Q3.
+As for Q1, we consider the problem of estimating coverage probabilities, which include the missing mass and the coverage probability of order $r\geq1$, namely the probability mass of species observed with frequency $r$ in the sample.
+As for Q2, we consider the unseen-species problem and a generalization of it defined in terms of the estimation of the number of hitherto unseen species that would be observed with frequency $r\geq1$ in $m$ additional samples, here referred to as the unseen species' prevalences of order $r$.
+Finally, as for Q3, we consider the problem of estimating the coverage of prevalence of order $r\geq1$, namely the number of species with frequency $r$ in the sample that would be observed in $m$ additional samples.
+We introduce each SSP in the assumption-free framework, and then we present its analysis in the BNP framework under the PYP prior.
+While reviewing posterior analyses of SSPs from the recent BNP literature, we establish some novel representations of posterior distributions.
+In particular, we show that posterior distributions that are typically expressed in terms of complicated combinatorial numbers, which hamper both the computation and the interpretability of posterior inferences, admit straightforward representations in terms of compound Binomial and Hypergeometric distributions.
+This is a step forward in the BNP approach to SSPs, especially with respect to its use in problems of practical interest, contributing to simplify and make more interpretable the posterior inferences.